gtoal/pitrex/xc/pitrex_README.txt

 When starting the X server from the command prompt, it is recommended to use the "-keeptty" option so that the X server can be shut down with Ctrl-C. Note that at the moment the server seg. faults during shut-down, which isn't ideal.
+Pressing buttons 1+2+3+4 on the Vectrex controller also causes the X server to exit.

 To enable remote connections, add the name or IP address on your network of the computer you want to connect to the Pi to the file